On the minimum of a conditioned Brownian bridge: Preliminaries

 It would not be difficult to deal with this situation separately (a conditioned Brownian motion), but we will keep our assumptions for simplicity.
 Moreover, sampling at $t=1$ reverts to our case.

 It is natural to try to compute explicitly the density $f_{m(X)}$ of the minimum of $X$ by conditioning to each of the intervals $[t_i,t_{i+1}]$:

-Even though, as we will see, the probability of $\theta(X)$ lying in a given interval can be, in principle, computed exactly, the conditional densities in the second factors still depend on the rest of the process, and thus they are not simply densities of the minimum of a single Brownian bridge.
+Even though, as we will see, the probability of $\theta(X)$ lying in a given interval can be, in principle, computed exactly, the conditional densities in the second factors still depend on the process outside $[t_i,t_{i+1}]$; thus they are not simply densities of the minimum of a single Brownian bridge.